-This zesty and aromatic Coconut Jollof Rice is an incredible rice dish!
-Made with zingy tomatoes, creamy coconut milk and oil, this African-style Coconut rice is a total comfort meal when teamed with chicken, fish, and curries or lentils!
+This zesty and aromatic Easy Coconut Jollof Rice is an incredible rice dish!
+Made with zingy tomatoes, creamy coconut milk and oil, this African-style Coconut rice is a total comfort meal when teamed with Nigerian Suya Chicken Wings, Nigerian grilled fish, Coconut Fried Rice with Shrimp and Oven-Baked Spicy Chicken Drumsticks!

 Coconut adds richness and creaminess to any dish.
 I practically grew up on Jollof Rice.
-My mother made amazing Nigerian dishes and I gradually learned many of those from her.
+My mother made amazing Nigerian dishes, and I gradually learned many of them from her.
 Jollof rice originates from West Africa, where it’s a prominent staple food.
 It is usually served as a celebration meal!

-Packed with flavor, color, and nutrition, this coconut rice is really enjoyable as a main course or a side dish!
+- This easy coconut jollof rice is enjoyable as a main course or a side dish!

 Ingredients

-- White rice– I have used long grain white rice for this recipe because it stays firm and maintains its shape.
-Basmati rice tends to become quite soft quickly so should be avoided.
-Wash the rice before adding to it the tomato sauce.
+- White rice: I have used long-grain white rice for this easy coconut jollof rice recipe because it stays firm and maintains its shape.
+Basmati rice tends to become quite soft quickly, so it should be avoided.
+Wash the rice before adding the tomato sauce.

-- Tomato Puree/Paste- This adds more of a tangy flavor to this rice and gives the Jollof its notorious orange color.
-You may add more fresh tomatoes and skip the tomato puree if you don’t have any to hand.
+- Tomato Puree/Paste: This adds a tangier flavor to this rice and gives the Jollof its notorious orange color.
+You may add more fresh tomatoes and skip the tomato puree if you have none.

 Seasoning